American Reporter Correspondent

 "Major concessions have been made by Suharto, but we still have an election [in March].
 We don't know who his successor will be, and unlike Thailand and Korea where you really seem to have public support [for reform] there still seems to be a lot of friction in Indonesia," said Mahoney.

 Ironically, Indonesia has no peaceful and democratic mechanism to change a sitting president.
-More than 500,000 left-leaning workers -- most of them also Chinese -- were killed when Suharto was replacing Sukarno following an aborted coup attempt blamed on the communists.
+More than 500,000 left-leaning workers and educated ones --including many ethnic Chinese -- were killed when Suharto was replacing Sukarno following an aborted coup attempt blamed on the communists.

 Indonesia's 1,000-strong People's Consultative Assembly (MPR), which alone has the right to elect the president and vice president in March, is 57.5-percent-comprised of "people representatives" who are directly appointed by Suharto.